 Now, all of your posts will be displayed on your Medium page (e.g. https://medium.com/@yourtwitterhandle/story) or a Medium publication (e.g. https://medium.com/publication-name/story).
 You can’t use your own custom domain name.

 If this is a dealbreaker for you, then WordPress it is.

 If you’ve already written a story but don’t have anywhere to put it, you can sign up and publish it with Medium in about two minutes.
 It’ll look great, although the visuals won’t be customizable.

-On WordPress.com, it’ll only take a couple of minutes, too, although the post editor is a bit clunkier and due to the size of WordPress it may be a tiny bit slower.
+On WordPress.com, it’ll only take a couple of minutes, too.
 The editor and the environment itself, however, give you more options, so you may find yourself getting lost in the woods.

-This is even more true if you’re running WordPress yourself.
-Setting it up takes about 5-6 minutes if you know what you’re doing and 15-20 minutes if you’ve never done it before.
-The standalone version gives you so many themes and plugins; a complex theme may give you so many design elements to tweak that you could easily spend hours on it.
+This is even truer if you’re running WordPress yourself.
+Setting it up takes about five or six minutes if you know what you’re doing and 15 to 20 minutes if you’ve never done it before.
+The standalone version gives you so many themes and plugins, and a complex theme may give you so many design elements to tweak that you could easily spend hours on it.

 The Professional Touch

 Presentation does matter, and Medium is excellently presented.
 WordPress can be just as great, but not every theme does its job well, and the potential for distraction is much greater with all of those sidebars, navigation, meta and other elements that can clutter the page.